3 Maine outdoors issues to watch in 2019

 “I see a change needed in the management of many species.
 We have gone from needing to grow more and instead need to think about control of many species,” he wrote.
 “Overabundance can lead to society not valuing a species and that is a huge loss for all of us.”

-When it comes to fisheries, Maine is sitting on a true gem: It`s wild and native trout populations, which are unmatched in the lower 48 states.
+When it comes to fisheries, Maine is sitting on a true gem: Its wild and native trout populations, which are unmatched in the lower 48 states.
 The department is considering changing some rules that would make “no live fish used as bait” the default general law in the state’s northern zone.
 That doesn’t mean that live bait wouldn’t be used in that region, but that the use of live bait would require a special rule designation.

 The move wouldn’t lead to the abolishment of live bait on lakes where the bait is currently allowed for ice fishing, but would more firmly state that the protection of wild and native fish is important.